China slashes tariffs on imported cars

 Bill Russo, founder of Shanghai-based consultancy Automobility, called the lowering of car tariffs a "very significant move" that's likely to give foreign automakers a better chance of competing on cost with local manufacturers.

+Germany's Porsche (POAHF) reacted quickly to China's announcement, saying on Tuesday it "welcomes the tariff reduction policy" and would consider lowering its prices for the Chinese market.

+"Chinese customers will have [the] chance to enjoy an even [more] optimized price and pursue more personalized options when buying a car," it said in a written statement.

-Among those who stand to gain are high-end brands that ship expensive cars to China, such as BMW (BMWYY), Mercedes-Benz (DMLRY) and Porsche (POAHF), according to Russo.
+Others that stand to gain are high-end brands that ship expensive cars to China, such as BMW (BMWYY) and Mercedes-Benz (DMLRY), Russo said.

 The gains for big US automakers like GM (GM) and Ford (F) are likely to be more limited.
 The lion's share of the cars they sell to Chinese consumers are already manufactured inside China.